 Louisiana Workforce Commission

-Louisiana Workforce Commission, Business and Career Solutions Centers have three locations offering Job search/job listings, Career planning, Resume development & critique, Occupational skills training, Employer based training (EBT), Youth drop-out recovery programs (JAG), Business services and Labor market information.
-Remember Louisiana has parishes instead of counties when you access the Louisiana Workforce home page.
-Vernon and Beauregard Parishes are nearer to Fort Polk than Allen Parish, however you will find all three (3) centers listed below.
+Remember, Louisiana has parishes instead of counties when you access the Louisiana Workforce home page.
+Vernon and Beauregard parishes are nearer to Fort Polk than Allen Parish; however, you will find all three centers listed below.

 Employment documentation for job hunting is often a major issue for the soon-to-be relocating Service and/or Family member.
 Employers value the skills; leadership and experience that the military families offer to the job market so you will want to hand carry your employment information.
 Remember when you get ready to transition to your new military installation to pack your employment portfolio separately so you will have access to it when you arrive at your new destination.